William H. Hume: Notable works

-His work included the Hebrew Orphan Asylum of New York (1884) on Amsterdam Avenue (used as an Army Hall in 1943 and then by City College, the site is now the Jacob H. Schiff Playground), the Langdon Building at 305 Broadway, Scotch Presbyterian Church on 96th Street and Central Park West (during the booming 1920s it was replaced by a "Skyscraper Church" designed by Rosario Candela; constructed in 1928–29 it included a 16-story apartment tower and a new church sanctuary and classroom space set into the base and fronting West 96th Street), the Hotel New Netherland (1892), replaced by the Sherry Netherland Hotel in 1927, the Mutual Reserve Building at 305 Broadway.
+His work included the Hebrew Orphan Asylum of New York (1884) on Amsterdam Avenue (used as an Army Hall in 1943 and then by City College, the site is now the Jacob H. Schiff Playground); the Langdon Building at 305 Broadway; Scotch Presbyterian Church on 96th Street and Central Park West (during the booming 1920s it was replaced by a "Skyscraper Church" designed by Rosario Candela; constructed in 1928–29 it included a 16-story apartment tower and a new church sanctuary and classroom space set into the base and fronting West 96th Street); the Hotel New Netherland (1892), replaced by the Sherry Netherland Hotel in 1927; and the Hotel Normandie.

 Hume designed an addition to the B. Altman Dry Goods Store at 615–629 Avenue of the Americas (Sixth Avenue), between West 18th and 19th Streets in the Flatiron District of Manhattan, New York City.
 The original B. Altman store was built 1876–77 (David & John Jardine), with Hume's addition on the south added in 1887, and another addition on West 18th Street by Buchman & Fox in 1909.
 B. Altman moved to Fifth Avenue and 34th Street in 1906.
 The current street retail occupant of the Sixth Avenue structure is The Container Store.

 William H. Hume & Son designed the Spingler Building (1896) at 5–9 Union Square West.
 It is located on the west side of Union Square between the Lincoln Building and the former Tiffany & Co. headquarters at 15 Union Square West.
 Other work included the Simpson Crawford Simpson Store (1900) and plans for the Masonic Home and School in Utica, New York.